 Why Does My Lighting Keep Creating Shadows During Facials?

 At first, it might seem like a minor inconvenience.
 A shadow here, a dim spot there.
 But over time, it becomes something much bigger: slower services, inconsistent results, and unnecessary strain on both your eyes and your workflow.
+If you are a licensed esthetician, facialist, or skincare specialist, dermaplaning provider, Medical esthetician, Spa owner, or suite renter - this article is for you!

 The Real Problem: Directional Lighting